 If not with obedience and working intelligence, what actually makes the Jack Russell Terrier an intelligent dog breed?
-As mentioned before, there are three components of true dog IQ.
-Up until now, we’ve only covered one.
+As mentioned before, there are three components of true dog intelligence.
+Up until now, we had only covered one.

 According to Stanley Coren, the two other aspects of dog IQ include: instinctive intelligence and adaptive intelligence.
-Both of which, are just as important – if not more.
-However, the problem is that these dimensions can’t be measured objectively.
+Both of which, are just as important, if not more.
+However, the problem is that these aspects of IQ can’t be measured objectively.

 Instinctive intelligence refers to the original purpose that a dog was bred for.
 Before we had dogs as mainstream companions, they were mostly workers in society.
 In other words, they had their own set of jobs they were purposely bred for.

 For example, Australian Shepherds were bred for herding and Beagles were bred for tracking.
 It’s why we have so many categories of dogs today: herding, retrieving, companion, pointing and the list goes on.